Former Gambian president Yahya Jammeh will be the first African head of state to be tried for violating the rights of HIV-positive people.

 “Patients” had no choice but to confirm their so-called “health”.

 “After seven months I was declared ‘cured’ and allowed to go home,” Jatta says.

 But when she went to the British Medical Research Council clinic on her release from Jammeh’s clinic, she was near death.

-CD4 count — a scientific measurement of the strength of someone’s immune system — had dropped to 80.
-A normal CD4 count ranges between 500 and 1 500.
+Her CD4 count — a scientific measurement of the strength of someone’s immune system — had dropped to 80.
+A normal CD4 count ranges between 500 and 1?500.
 The World Health Organisation now recommends that countries move away from treatment guidelines based on CD4 counts and instead offer all people living with HIV antiretroviral (ARV) treatment as soon as they are diagnosed.

 At the clinic, Jatta was put on ARV treatment and her health improved.